 - Intellectual Property and Confidentiality

-- 9.1 Except as expressly set out in the Contract, the Customer, Think Beyond and its Partners do not acquire any rights or licences to the other’s Intellectual Property Rights.
+- 9.1 Except as expressly set out in the Contract, the Customer, Think Beyond and its Partners do not acquire any rights or licences to the other’s Intellectual Property Rights, with a separate agreement required in writing covering:

 - 9.3 Except as permitted by applicable law or as expressly permitted under the Contract the Customer must not, without Think Beyond’s prior written consent, copy, de-compile or modify any software or digital content, online or offline, copy manuals or documentation or permit anyone else to do so.